anitacanita/bit-mapper/README.md

 2. Run `bundle install` to install gems

 ### Tests
-`rspec` runs the entire test suite.
+`rspec` runs the entire test suite and you can see a simple code coverage report in the output.

-For more detailed information on code coverage, check [SimpleCov](coverage/index.html)'s dashboard.
+For more detailed information on the code coverage, check SimpleCov's dashboard  coverage/index.html. *Note that the files will only be generated after running the tests.*

 ### Running the editor